krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.08.09    - version 3.2.0 =
+* Feature       - Added a setting to set which default customer type to use for the checkout.
+B2C for Business to Customer, the current default.
+And B2B for Business to Business.
+* Enhancement   - Added support for Facebook Pixels through the Facebook for WooCommerce plugin.
+* Fix           - Removed a check that caused Payson to not be listed as an available checkout option on admin pages.
+* Fix           - Fixed an issue causing an incorrect tax amount to be set for fees when using the pay for order feature in WooCommerce.

 = 2021.05.24    - version 3.1.0 =
 * Feature       - Add support for expiration date for recurring payments.
 You can set the number of days you want the recurring payment to expire in with Payson.